shantanu747/VidMob-Take-Home-Coding-Test/Readme.txt

 Note: "calculate" and "done" commands are not case sensitive so don't worry about that - just make sure there is a space between the "calculate" command and the expression

-If an invalid command is given more than 3 times the program auto-exits
+If an invalid command is given more than 3 times the program auto-exits and lets user know why program auto-exited

 COMMAND TO RUN PROGRAM: